5 Frames Locked-down and loaded – By Dave Whenham

 By Dave Whenham

 Old enough to know better but wise enough to not care.
-I have been making photographs for over 45 years and am convinced that one day I might, just might, take a decent one!
+I have been making photographs for half a century and am convinced that one day I might, just might, take a decent one!
 I enjoy most genres of photographic and have tried some I didn't enjoy too.
 My main cameras these days are elderly beasts, like myself, that devour film but I also use a digital camera most days of the week too.
 I'm a dinosaur but not a Luddite :-)

 View Profile